Unite the Right rally: August 12

-Virginia allows the open carrying of firearms under state law, and many demonstrators and counter-demonstrators were armed, some with semi-automatic weapons.
+The laws of Virginia allows the open carrying of firearms, and many demonstrators and counter-demonstrators were armed, some with semi-automatic weapons.
 This presented major challenges for police at the scene.
 Many of the protesters and counter-protesters carried shields, sticks, and clubs, as well as body armor and helmets.

-Separately at the rally, Richard W. Preston, the self-identified Imperial Wizard of the Maryland-based Confederate White Knights of the Ku Klux Klan, was caught on video shooting a pistol at Corey A. Long, an African-American counter-protester who had been carrying an aerosol can whose spray he'd lit.
+At the rally, Richard W. Preston, the self-identified Imperial Wizard of the Maryland-based Confederate White Knights of the Ku Klux Klan, was caught on video firing a pistol at Corey A. Long, an African-American counter-protester who had been carrying an aerosol can with ignited spray.
 Preston was later found guilty of firing a weapon within 1,000 feet of a school after pleading no contest.

 Long was charged with misdemeanor assault and disorderly conduct.
 Long's assault charges were dismissed when the prosecutor, Commonwealth Attorney Joe Platania, could not produce the alleged victim, Harold Crews.
-Long had struggled over a flagpole wielded by Crews.
-Platania asked the judge not to impose any active incarceration and said Long was always polite and voluntarily spoke with detectives about the incident.
+Long had struggled with Crews over a flagpole wielded by Crews.
+Platania asked the judge not to impose any actual incarceration, saying that Long was always polite and voluntarily spoke with detectives about the incident.
 Long was convicted of disorderly conduct and sentenced to 20 days in jail, 340 more days suspended, and 100 hours of community service.

-A bystander testified at Long's trial that someone behind him yelled, "Kill the nigger!" regarding Long, and he turned, saw Preston and another man advancing toward Long, with Preston pulling a pistol.
+A bystander testified at Long's trial that someone behind him yelled, "Kill the nigger!" regarding Long, and he turned to see Preston and another man advancing toward Long, with Preston pulling a pistol.
 He said he feared that Long, who was standing on a low wall, would be killed.
 He said the shot fired by Preston hit the dirt next to Long's feet.